-- guarantees totalling \$63 million (€49 million and €47 million at 31 March 2013 and 31 March 2012 respectively) given with respect to equipment sold to a US train operator, - guarantees totalling £177 million (€209 million and €212 million at 31 March 2013 and 31 March 2012 respectively) given as part of a leasing scheme involving London Underground Limited (Northern Line).
+At 31 March 2014, guarantees given as part of past vendor financing arrangements concern guarantees given as part of a leasing scheme involving London Underground Limited (Northern Line and amount to £177 million (€214 million and €209 million at 31 March 2014 and 31 March 2013 respectively).

 Were London Underground Limited to decide not to extend the contract beyond 2017, and to hand the trains back, the Group has guaranteed to the lessors that the value of the trains and associated equipment, net of the £15 million non-extension payment due by London Underground, should not be less than £177 million in 2017.
-The £177 million is included in the €367 million amount of "Other obligations under long-term rental" (see Note 24).
+The £177 million is included in the €349 million amount of "Other obligations under long-term rental" (see Note 25).

-28.2 Disputes
+30.2 Disputes